heresy-dnd/campaign-notes/Session logs/Session 3 - Civilization!.md

 The rest of the market's stalls range from food vendors to blacksmiths

-[[Bran Hornraven]]: "Hail, friend.
+[[Bran]]: "Hail, friend.
 What have you for sale?"

 > He looks at you and says "AH!
 But a man of the sea.
 Tell me friend are you interested perhaps for a necklace for ye lass across the waters?"
 > "I deal in all sorts of jewelry from rings to crowns and even trade for the materials used in their craft."

-[[Bran Hornraven]]: "Is there much of a trade in crowns in these parts?"
+[[Bran]]: "Is there much of a trade in crowns in these parts?"

 > "For the common people no, these are a bit more delicate items sought either by royalty or wandering merchants.
 Would not mind taking an order friend if you have the coin however."

-[[Bran Hornraven]]: "Alas I've no need for a crown.
+[[Bran]]: "Alas I've no need for a crown.
 I'm in need of some lodgings though, if you know of any.
 My party arrived here recently"

 > "Ah, you need an inn then friend.
 You should go down the road towards the park and head right.
 That is where most inns and nightlife generally happen around here.
 Don't wander at night for too long though traveler." he scoffs as he finishes his sentence.